tothemoon-org/extension-blocks/spec.md

 Transactions within the extended transaction vector MAY include a witness vector using BIP141 transaction serialization.

+Verification shall be performed on extended transactions with `VERIFY_WITNESS` rules.

 Extended transactions MUST NOT have any access to the canonical UTXO set.

 If an extension block fails any consensus check, the upgraded node MUST